AlexAllen/MATT/README.md

 ### LIS3MDL

-This magnetometer is discussed on [TRF](https://www.rocketryforum.com/threads/magnetometer-calibration.193930/), where it seems to be a reasonable choice.
+This magnetometer is discussed on [TRF](https://www.rocketryforum.com/threads/magnetometer-calibration.193930/), but seems to be unavailable.

+### LIS2MDLTR

+This does appear to be available.

 ### Quectel L80-R